Tokyo Subway Ticket vs JR Tokyo Wide Pass: Best Tokyo Train Pass for Families in 2025

 Both passes are easy to buy, and some options are available online ahead of your trip.
 Booking through our links helps support LuNi Travels at no extra cost to you!

-• Tokyo Subway Ticket: Buy here (Available at airports, Metro counters, and online)
+• Tokyo Subway Ticket: Available at airports, Metro counters, and online below

-• JR Tokyo Wide Pass: Buy here (Available online or at JR East travel service centers)
+• JR Tokyo Wide Pass: Available online below or at JR East travel service centers

 FAQ: Choosing the Right Tokyo Pass for Families